wohshon/wohshon.github.io/_posts/2020-11-04-infinispan-springboot-client.markdown

 This is a extended post from the previous [article](https://wohshon.github.io/tech/2020/11/03/cross-site-infinispan.html) on deploying a cross site infinispan cluster on OpenShift Container Platform.

-I want to talk a bit on the hotrod springboot client I wrote to test the setup.
-I like to keep some scripts and utility programs handy as my job requires me to work on test or demo the solutions I work with.
+I want to talk a bit on the Hot Rod springboot client I wrote to test the setup.
+I like to keep some scripts and utility programs handy as my job requires me to work test or demo the solutions I work with.
 In fact, quite a number of them (like AMQ, AMQ Streams, DataGrid) actually needs some form of clients to be interacting with them.
 That was my motivation for developing some commonly used [application clients](https://github.com/wohshon/application-clients) in various runtimes.
 I am still in the midst of building that up after AMQ and Datagrid, probably AMQ Streams (kafka) is next.

 Back to today's topic, the little utility springboot program basically uses [Hot Rod](https://infinispan.org/docs/dev/titles/hotrod_java/hotrod_java.html) to communicate with a infinispan cluster; and it exposes a suite of REST based API for end users to invoke the CRUD operations.
 Hot Rod is a binary based TCP protocol, that promised better performance and provides client side functionalities like loadbalancing and failover etc.